 - The laws need to be applied in real life to form the foundation of leadership.

 Here’s an overview of the 21 Laws.
-For details and application tips for each of the 21 principles, please get our full version of The 21 Irrefutable Laws of Leadership summary (get 18-page summary here).
+For details and application tips for each of the 21 principles, check out our 18-page version of The 21 Irrefutable Laws of Leadership summary.

 1. THE LAW OF THE LID